eegsynth/eegsynth/doc/inifile.md

 # Ini files

 Every module directory contains an initialization file, which has the same name as the module and an _.ini_ extention.
-The initialisation file is a text file, formatted according to Python’s [ConfigParser class](https://docs.python.org/2/library/configparser.html).
+The initialisation file is a text file, formatted according to Python’s [configparser class](https://docs.python.org/2/library/configparser.html).
 You can easily edit the files with any text editor.
 The text is organized in fields defined between square brackets (e.g. `[general]`), followed by settings that ... with an equal sign (e.g. `debug=1`).

 The ini file contains all the settings of a module.
 Some fields occur specific for a module, while many occur in almost all modules.
 We will discuss the latter below.
 Information about module specific configurations can be found in the _README.md_ in the module directory.